nrn/fn-pasta/readme.md

 curry(fn[, times])
 ------------------
-Return a function that takes a single argument *times* number of times, and then calls fn in the context it was called in. *times* defaults/min is 2.
+Return a function that takes a single argument *times* number of times, and then calls fn in the context it was called in. *times* min is 2, defaults to the number of arguments specified.

 limit(num)
 ----------